IvanW5X/CS362-Winter2025-Team20-TalkTask/README.md

 ## Major goals for the project will include

-* Creating a website that correctly parses voice input into to-do list commands
-* Implementing a database to store past list items and give access to their tasks over various devices
+1. Implement essential task management features such as adding a task, marking a task as complete, and removing a task.
+2. Add categorical based task views.
+3. Add calendar based task views.
+4. Implement a simple, but clean UI, so users can uitilize the full capabilities of TalkTask easily.
-* Implement AI functionality to provide reccommended tasks given a users history for free
+5. Use Google's Gemini AI API to provide personalized suggested tasks for users.
-* Develop a simple, user-friendly UI that not only looks good, but functions properly and allows for easy navigation

 ## Additional stretch goals will include

-* Adding reminders for timely tasks
+1. Implement reminders for timely tasks to increase the success rate of tasks being completed.
-* Expanding AI functionality to incorporate natural language into to-do list commands
+2. Extend AI API functionality to process natural language and allow users to communicate naturally to our speech recognition system and convert their commands into a dedicated function for the to-do list management system.
-* Gamifying the UI and website to keep users engaged and promote completing their tasks
+3. Gamify the web application to keep current users engaged and promote continuation of using the app into continuing using our app for productivity.
+4. Create a responsve UI for both desktop and mobile users.

 ## Trello Board

 [Link](https://trello.com/b/5mxdUfv6/pt20talktask?utm_source=eval-email&utm_medium=email&utm_campaign=board-invite)

 ## Website Link

 [Link](https://talktask.netlify.app/)

 ## Local Installation

 * Refer to ./documents/configurations.md

 ## Collaborators